If you want to start selling in person, you need POS (point-of-sale) software.

 Now that you know what POS software is, you’re ready to find the best POS system for your business.

-Whether you’re just exploring the idea of selling in person, are thinking of opening your first pop-up shop, or are ready to open your first retail store, it’s important to find software that helps you today and for what’s next.
-Choose a POS system that will support your growth.
+Whether you’re just exploring the idea of selling in person, thinking of opening your first pop-up shop, or ready to open your first retail store, it’s important to find software that helps you today and for what’s next.
+Choose a new POS system that will support your growth.

 Sell everywhere your customers are